-The US Rejected A Pro-Breastfeeding Resolution & Threatened The Country That Introduced It
+The US Rejected A Pro-Breastfeeding Resolution & Threatened The Country That Proposed It

 Decades of research have established that breastfeeding provides infants with crucial nutrition that formula just can't replace.
 Still, though, things got tense at a World Health Organization meeting when the U.S. stopped a breastfeeding resolution by threatening to withdraw military aid and impose new trade regulations.